 Samples of local rocks, fossils and minerals.
 Learn how the rich mineral wealth of the Mendip Hills has impacted the area and its inhabitants.

 A stunning collection of 18th century samplers, some made by children as young as seven.
-The embroideries were bequeathed by Miss Eveleen Perkin.
+The embroideries were given by Miss Eveleen Perkin.

-The history of Wells, from the arrival of the railways to policing in the city.
+Wells history, from the King John Charter to 20th century industries.
 On display is the original bell-ringing swan from the Bishop's Palace.

-An immersive walkthrough trench experience, bringing to life the sights and sounds of a First World War trench.
-Part of the Wells Remembers exhibition.
+An immersive walkthrough experience, bringing to life the sights and sounds of a First World War trench.
+Part of the Wells Remembers 1914-1918 project.